failsafe-go/failsafe-go.dev/policies.md

 - `CircuitBreaker` records the result as either a success or failure, based on its [configuration](#failure-handling), possibly changing the state of the breaker, then returns
 - `RetryPolicy` records the result as either a success or failure, based on its [configuration](#failure-handling), and either retries or returns
 - `Fallback` handles the result or error according to its configuration and returns a fallback result or error if needed
-- `failsafe.Get` returns the final result or error to the caller
+- `Get` returns the final result or error to the caller

 ### Composition and Error Handling